mikeroyal/Steam-Deck-Guide/README.md

 ## Game Emulators
 [Back to the Top](https://github.com/mikeroyal/Steam-Deck-Guide#table-of-contents)

+[EmuDeck](https://www.emudeck.com/) is a tool that takes care of everything for your retrogaming needs from RetroArch Configuration, Bezels, Gamepad Configuration for Gamecube, Wii, Citra, SNES, etc. EmuDeck will even install EmulationStation Desktop Edition and carry over all their custom configurations and no need to configure path roms or anything.

 [RetroPie](https://retropie.org.uk/) is a frontend for emulators that allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine.
 It builds upon Raspbian, [EmulationStation](https://github.com/Aloshi/EmulationStation), RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.